suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

-All the members subscribe to the "KeyPackage Namespace" to receive KeyPackages published over sender specific "KeyPackage Track"s as shown below, where the Trackname identifes the sender of the the KeyPackage.
+All the members subscribe to the "KeyPackage Namespace" to receive KeyPackages published over sender specific "KeyPackage Track"s as shown below, where the Trackname identifies the sender of the the KeyPackage.

 ~~~~
 KeyPackage Track